Deciding where to stay in Rome is no easy feat. Rome has 22 districts known as rioni in Italian.

 A hipster hotspot, Monti is filled with artists and Romans lucky enough to inherit apartments along the pastel-colored streets.
 Despite the fact that Monti borders Rome’s major tourist attractions like the Colosseum, the neighborhood is a quiet treasure.
 The name “Monti” translates as “mountains” in English.
 The area was home to four of the seven famous hills that once made up the city of Rome.
 If your idea of a good time is exploring vintage clothing stores, consider staying in Monti.

 Monti is a bustling neighborhood.
 Try to find an apartment on a back-street of Monti.
 These are referred to as Vicolo in Italian which means little street.

 Piazza della Madonna dei Monti is a great square to get a drink and sit at the fountain.
 You can buy from the store and sit outside, which is legal, to save money if you are on a budget.

 Rome’s most enchanting neighborhood is centered around the Baroque-style Piazza Navona.
 From well-kept Renaissance architecture to impressive fountains, this area is a sensory overload of beauty.
 Piazza Navona and the Pantheon could easily be split into two areas, but they share many features.
 Like the Spanish Steps, this is the spot for luxury.
 The rates are among the highest in Rome for posh hotels, chic B&Bs and upscale private apartments.

 This is also one of the few districts in Rome not overtaken by tourism.
-This is surprising, because the Vatican and St. Peter’s Basilica are located right here.
-The neighborhood also doesn’t look like a typical postcard of Rome, but it doesn’t lack charm with with its modern European charm and it’s high-end shopping street, Via Cola di Rienzo.
+This is surprising because the Vatican and St. Peter’s Basilica are located right here.
+The neighborhood also doesn’t look like a typical postcard of Rome, but it doesn’t lack charm with its modern European charm and its high-end shopping street, Via Cola di Rienzo.

 I Want More Italy!